Streamlining the EHR Provider Directory: A Data Analyst's Journey

 Stage 3: The Verification Process

-When a user attempts to use an unverified provider, the system may suspend the communication and, in Epic’s case, create an Unverified Provider Maintenance (UPM) record, alerting the IT team.
-For an average hospital, this can happen 20–40 times a day.
+When a user attempts to use an unverified provider, the system may suspend communication and, in Epic's case, create an Unverified Provider Maintenance (UPM) record to alert the IT team.
+For an average hospital, this can happen dozens of times a day.
 An analyst must then download these UPM records, manually add any missing information, such as qualifications and license numbers, and upload the file back into the system.
 This process can feel like you're playing a real-life version of "Whack-a-Mole," but the moles are insufficient data, and the hammer is your sanity.

 A similar manual process occurs when a provider isn't in the directory at all.
 With the Epic Provider on the Fly process, a user can research a provider's information, fill out a form, and submit it to IT, which can take several minutes of a clinician's time.
 These requests are then downloaded as another UPM file, and the entire manual verification process is repeated.